The Keep (Wilson novel): Plot

 German soldiers and SS Einsatzkommandos are being slowly killed off in a mysterious castle (the "keep" of the title) high in the Carpathian Mountains of Romania in April 1941.
 Theodore Cuza, a Jewish history professor living in Bucharest, and his daughter Magda are brought to the keep by SS Sturmbannfuhrer Eric Kaempffer in a desperate attempt to determine what is murdering his men.
 Cuza is later tasked with defeating the unknown evil that is wreaking havoc.
 The professor translates a mysterious message written in blood on a wall that uses a forgotten dialect of Old Romanian or Old Slavonic.

-The entity responsible for the deaths calls itself "Molasar," and it finds Professor Cuza useful.
-Molasar procures his services through deception and false promises, and even puts the scleroderma from which he suffers into remission so he could work for him.
-Molasar is later revealed to be Rasalom, an ancient sorcerer from the "First Age" of humans.
+The entity responsible for the deaths calls itself "Molasar", and it finds Professor Cuza useful.
+Molasar procures his services through deception and false promises, and even puts the scleroderma from which he suffers into remission so he can work for Molasar — who is later revealed to be Rasalom, an ancient sorcerer from the "First Age" of humans.

 An immortal man calling himself Glenn, whose real name is Glaeken, is a reluctant champion of the ancient Forces of Light.
 He becomes aware of Rasalom's activity from across the world and travels to the keep.
 He built the keep as a prison for Rasalom, out of the reluctance to kill him outright.
 The two beings are mystically linked in a way that binds their destinies together, even though Rasalom's growing mystical powers are vastly greater than Glenn's own.
 To keep him from ever forgetting his mission, the Forces of Light had taken away his reflection.

 Magda and Glenn meet and develop a romantic relationship.
 Professor Cuza manipulates the Germans into arresting Glenn and bringing him into the keep, where he will be vulnerable to Rasalom.
 Inside the keep, the German soldiers riddle Glenn's body with bullets.
 Magda brings Glenn his mystical sword, the source of his power, which enables him to heal his mortal wounds.
 Rasalom instructs Professor Cuza to remove the talisman that imprisons him and bury it outside the keep.

 Magda leaves Glenn to recuperate, and tries to convince her misguided father not to cross the perimeter of the fortress.
 Glenn arrives and joins the talisman to his sword, enabling him to drive Rasalom back into the depths of the keep.
 Rasalom then uses his telekinetic abilities to launch an overwhelming assault against Glenn.
 Rasalom rashly launches himself bodily at his age-old enemy and is reduced to ashes by a single stroke from Glenn's sword.
 Glenn plummets onto the craggy rocks below.
 He awakens to discover that he is now mortal, having vanquished his long-time foe, and he and Magda reunite.